Moravská Nová Ves: Economy

 Moravská Nová Ves is known for viticulture and winemaking.
 It lies in the Slovácká wine subregion.

 Transport

-The I/55 road (the section from Břeclav to Hodonín) passes through the municipal territory.
+The I/55 road (the section from Břeclav to Hodonín) runs through the municipal territory.

 Moravská Nová Ves is located on the railway line Přerov–Břeclav.

 Sights

 The main landmark of the market town is the Church of Saint James the Great.
 It was built in 1771–1773, on the site of an older church.
 The tower survived from the original building and was raised during the construction of the new church.